elemel/fungeoneer/chapters/wallflower.md

 # Chapter 1: Wallflower

 You have entered a dungeon.
 You stand at the bottom of the staircase where you entered, facing east.
-A gnome nods in greeting from an adjacent tile, then hands you a scroll, and finally steps onto the staircase, leaving the dungeon.
+A gnomish cartographer peers at you from an adjacent tile.
+As he steps onto the staircase, he thrusts a scroll into your hands.
+Before you can respond, he has already left the dungeon.

 You unroll the scroll, identifying it as a magic map.
 It flickers and shifts into a symbolic representation of the dungeon: